kestra-io/docs/content/docs/15.how-to-guides/etl-pipelines.md

 topics:
   - Integrations
 ---

 Build ETL pipelines in Kestra using DuckDB, Python and Task Runners.

 This tutorial demonstrates building different ETL pipelines in Kestra.

 ::alert{type="info"}
 We have used AWS access key and secret key in the example workflows below.
 To know more about these keys and how to get one, you can refer [this](https://aws.amazon.com/blogs/security/wheres-my-secret-access-key/) page.
 Once we have these, we can store them in the [KV Store](../05.concepts/05.kv-store.md) or as [Secrets](../05.concepts/04.secret.md).
 ::

 ## Using DuckDB

 DuckDB can be leveraged to transform the data directly using SQL queries.

-In the exmaple below, we fetch CSV files, perform the join transformation using DuckDB Query task, store the result, upload the detailed orders onto S3, perform another transformation on the stored result, and finally upload the file as CSV onto S3.
+In the example below, we fetch CSV files, perform the join transformation using DuckDB Query task, store the result, upload the detailed orders onto S3, perform another transformation on the stored result, and finally upload the file as CSV onto S3.

 ```yaml
 id: etl_using_duckdb
 namespace: company.team

 tasks:
   - id: download_orders_csv
     type: io.kestra.plugin.core.http.Download
     description: Download orders.csv file
     uri: https://huggingface.co/datasets/kestra/datasets/raw/main/csv/orders.csv

   - id: download_products_csv
     type: io.kestra.plugin.core.http.Download
     description: Download products.csv file
     uri: https://huggingface.co/datasets/kestra/datasets/raw/main/csv/products.csv

   - id: get_detailed_orders
     type: io.kestra.plugin.jdbc.duckdb.Query
     description: Perform JOIN transformation using DuckDB